 Push Start Ignitions

-With the newer key-less ignitions, there is nothing to pull out, so the natural tendency would be to pump the start-stop button like you do the brake.
+With key-less ignitions, there is nothing to pull out, so the natural tendency would be to pump the start-stop button like you do the brake.
 Again you don’t want to take that action.
 Instead apply the brake and push the ignition button for 3 seconds (unfortunately this rule cannot be applied to every car, the driver must read the owner’s manual under what to do in emergencies, to be sure of the procedure for their specific model) the car should then slow down and the driver can regain control.
 Just don’t forget to apply the brakes firmly, without pumping.

 So to conclude remember rapid acceleration can be controlled.
 Mentally prepare for the possibility by going over the steps outlinned here.